RyanBrushett/blag/content/posts/how-does-film-work.md

 Those clusters of metallic silver atoms created during exposure are catalysts which shorten the time it takes for the developer to flip the bit, shall we say.
-It might he helpful to think of the development as being set to a kitchen timer.
+It might he helpful to think of the development of an individual crystal as being set to a kitchen timer.
-The strength of the initial exposure lowers the amount of time initially set on the timer.
+_The strength of the initial exposure lowers the amount of time initially set on the timer_.
 Once started, it'll tick it's way down until `ding!`, the entire silver halide crystal has turned into dark, developed grain of metallic silver.

-You have such a huge number of grains on any given frame that, even though this is a binary process at the individual crystal level, smooth tonal gradients from black to white are possible.
-Might be helpful to think about how gradients are rendered on computer screens with millions of pixels.
-Now imagine instead of pixels, you have many millions of non-uniform silver salt crystals.
+When zooming out and looking at an entire frame, you have millions and millions of silver halide crystals present, sort of like little pixels.
+So even though this is a binary process at the individual crystal level, smooth tonal gradients from black to white in the final image are entirely possible.
-Crystal size varies and bigger crystals can have bigger clusters of silver which means the supposed kitchen timer is has a shorter initial time.
+Crystal size varies and bigger crystals can have bigger clusters of silver which means the supposed kitchen timer has a shorter initial time.
 Also, not every crystal will necessarily be exposed in the same manner.
 If you think of a soft light at the centre of the frame, the centre of that light is where exposure was most intense, fading off as you move away from it.
 Thus, the